 How do you assess a candidate’s academic preparedness for the program?

 Our assessment of academic preparedness begins by ensuring applicants meet, or exceed, our Admission Requirements.
-We then more thoroughly assess academic performance based on factors including: GPAs, GRE scores, and breadth of science coursework.
+We then more thoroughly assess academic performance based on factors including: GPAs and GRE scores.

 Can I re-take some courses to bring my GPA up?